learosema/tdd-talk/src/content/slides.md

 - Test functionality of a component
 - Similar to unit tests as you test components outside the context of your app
-- Ie. test if specific classNames apply when enabling component attributes
+- e.g. test if specific classNames apply when enabling component attributes
 - Works great with [Storybook](https://storybook.js.org/docs/react/workflows/unit-testing)

 ---